Chapter Eight: Who's Your Daddy

 “I tried to talk them out of it, I swear I did!”
 Tom responded, grabbing her firmly by her shoulders and staring into her bloodshot eyes.
 “I’d never let anything happen to you, and you have no idea of the things I’ve done to protect you.
 But the truth is there’s some very valuable NFTs in that building, and I’m not the one calling the shots.”

 Seething, she tried to pull herself from Tom’s grasp.
 “Some executive vice president you are,” she spat.
 “Big enough to to have a superyacht, but not big enough to save my father and his birds from being murdered to death.”

 “He has a lot of birds, Esmerelda,” Tom shot back, grabbing her even tighter — tight in a way that terrified her, despite the fact she knew he had a massive dong.
 “This is bigger than you, or me, or the office of Executive Vice President.”

-She jumped out of the car and started running across the muddied grounds of Uranus Industries, straining to see anything through the pouring rain.
-Suddenly, three black helicopters appeared in the sky, pointing bright white spotlights at the roof of the NFT factory, illuminating Burt Poppingcorn and his legion of birds for all to see.
+She jumped out of the car and started running towards the NFT factory, straining to see anything through the pouring rain.
+Suddenly, three black helicopters appeared in the sky, pointing bright white spotlights at the roof, illuminating Burt Poppingcorn and his legion of birds for all to see.

 “NO FUTURE TODAY!” the madman laughed at the thunderstruck heavens.
 “NO FUTURE TOMORROW!
 I SEE GOD… MOTHER OWL!”